Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Our Approach

-\paragraph{Uncertainty Estimation} Given a batch of input training images containing both labeled and unlabeled data, each training step includes two stages: label prediction and uncertainty estimation.
-In the prediction stage, the student and teacher output two sets of predictions.
-Existing methods directly use the teacher's predictions as the targets for the student to learn from.
-Instead of doing this, we propose to utilize the uncertainty estimation to dynamically select a subset of certain predictions that are associated with reliable targets to enforce the consistency constraint.
-In the uncertainty estimation stage, we perform $K$ stochastic forward passes on the teacher model under random dropout $\hat{\theta'^k}$ and input augmentation $\hat{\eta'^k}$.
-We find this $K$ times (e.g. 10) feedforward processes is quite efficient since it does not involve any learning procedure.
-We define the predictive variance (PV) to measure uncertainty:
+Given a batch of input training images containing both labeled and unlabeled data, each training step includes two stages: prediction and uncertainty estimation.
+In the prediction stage, the student and teacher output two sets of predictions respectively.
+Existing methods directly use the teacher's predictions as targets for the student to learn from.
+Instead, we introduce uncertainty estimation to dynamically select a subset of certain predictions that are associated with reliable targets to enforce consistency constraints.
+In the uncertainty estimation stage, we perform $T$ stochastic forward passes on teacher model under random dropout $\hat{\theta'^t}$ and input augmentation $\hat{\eta'^t}$.

+For each input data $x$ at $t$th forward pass, we obtain a softmax probability vector $[p(y=1|x, \hat{\theta'^t},\hat{\eta'^t}), ..., p(y=C|x, \hat{\theta'^t},\hat{\eta'^t})]$.
+Collecting a set of $T$ predictions for each $x$, we are able to estimate the teacher model's predictive uncertainty $U$.
+This can be considered as the Monte Carlo sampling from the posterior distribution of models~\cite{gal2016dropout}.
+Different from~\cite{gal2016dropout} which only measures model uncertainty by random dropout, our uncertainty also takes the local smoothness into consideration.
+Our key reasoning is that a certain prediction should meet two requirements: to predict consistently for the same input using randomly sampled sub-networks, and to predict consistently for the similar input pair with randomized augmentations.

+We investigate four metrics to approximate uncertainty: predictive variance (PV), entropy variance (EV), predictive entropy (PE)~\cite{freeman1965elementary, Gal2016Uncertainty}, and mutual information (MI)~\cite{shannon1948mathematical, Gal2016Uncertainty}.
+The criteria of choosing a metric is: (i) It can measure the variance over $T$ times random samplings. (ii) It can reflect the probability distribution of different classes, rather than representing a hard prediction, i.e. the top one predicted class (argmax).
+Hence, we do not use predictive ratio (PR)~\cite{Gal2016Uncertainty} which is the frequency ($t_{mode}$) of the mode predicted class ($mode$) over $T$ times: $PR = 1 - t_{mode}/T$. (iii) It gives a continuous scalar value in order to compare the uncertainty of different data points with high precision.